* Dow hits fresh highs, S&P 2 pct away from record intraday high

 “The banks have been leading for a while.
 The banks, as a group, are up sharply.
 Yesterday they were up big in anticipation of those stress tests last night,” said Ken Polcari, director of the NYSE floor division at O‘Neil Securities in New York.

 “The move already came, that is what people were expecting, so now these investors are deciding to take some profits.”

 Still, investors were mindful of the possibility of a bigger pullback after the steady gains this year.
 The last correction for the benchmark S&P 500 index was nearly a year ago - a 9.9 percent slide from April highs to the start of June.

-Adding to the stream of positive economic data, wholesale inventories increased 1.2 percent to $504.4 billion in January - the fastest pace of growth since December 2011.
+Wholesale inventories added to the stream of positive economic data.
+In January, U.S. wholesale inventories increased 1.2 percent to $504.4 billion - the fastest pace of growth since December 2011.
 The strong January reading followed a revised 0.1 percent rise in December 2012.

 McDonald’s Corp gained 1.6 percent to $98.59 and gave the biggest boost to the Dow after the fast-food hamburger chain said February sales at established restaurants fell just 1.5 percent, a little better than expected.